Migrating Virtual Machines to Akamai Cloud With Packer

 x86_64

-Based on your source VM architecture, identify the corresponding base image available on Linode.
-Use the Linode API to list available images:
+Based on your source VM architecture, identify a compatible base image available on Akamai Cloud.

 https://api.linode.com/v4/images | \